isabella232/data-workbench.en-1/help/home/c-get-started/c-intf-anlys-ftrs/c-config-locked-wkspc/c-config-locked-wkspc.md

 ---
 description: Data Workbench can be configured to allow only certain users to change certain workspaces.
-seo-description: Data Workbench can be configured to allow only certain users to change certain workspaces.
-seo-title: Configure a locked workspace
 solution: Analytics
 title: Configure a locked workspace
 topic: Data workbench